 - Do not use other substances while detoxing from marijuana.
 That means: stop drinking alcohol, smoking cigarettes, and consuming other drugs.
 If someone is taking medication, talk with a medical doctor about cannabis detox

-- Exercise every day, even if only for a short while.
+- Exercise regularly.
 By exercising, one will 1) boost mental health, and 2) increase the speed at which the body removes toxins through sweat.

 - Treat to a nice warm bath to relax and improve mood